-ALUMINUM EXTRUSIONS, INC. – This Mississippi based aluminum extrusion company served a number of prominent window and door manufacturers and had an impressive 25 year history.
-A fire in the paint building shut down operations for months and as a result, a large majority of customers moved their work out of the facility.
-With no working capital and no ability to purchase raw materials, the Company was forced to file Chapter 11.
-Ownership had been trying to sell the company for months, but the lack of a formal process made it impossible to advance the ball.
-The DIP financing was running out and the lenders were pushing for a liquidation.
+Aluminum Extrusions, Inc. – The company is a Mississippi-based aluminum extrusion provider that serves several prominent window and door manufacturers and had an impressive 25-year history.
+Prior to SC&H’s engagement, a fire in the paint building shut down operations for months and as a result, a large majority of customers moved their work out of the facility.
+With no working capital and no ability to purchase raw materials, the company was forced to file chapter 11.
+Ownership had been trying to sell the company for months, but the lack of a formal process made it impossible to move forward.
+The DIP financing was running out, and the lenders were pushing for a liquidation.

-SC&H Capital was retained to conduct a very quick marketing process and sell the business.
-A stalking horse bid was selected within 5 weeks of EP’s retention and an auction was scheduled less than 4 weeks later.
+SC&H Capital was retained to conduct an expedited marketing process and sell the business.
+A stalking horse bid was selected within five weeks of SC&H’s retention, and an auction was scheduled less than four weeks later.

 Through a competitive bidding process, the final sale price increased 69% from the initial bid and closing occurred 10 days later.
-The entire process from retention to closing was completed within 10 weeks, recovery for the estate was maximized, and jobs were retained and operations continued in place.
+The entire process from retention to closing was completed within 10 weeks, which maximized recovery for the estate and preserved the current operations and jobs for company employees.